 Having and maintaining an active lifestyle is one of the joys of life.
 It’s both a necessary part of our physical health and a great stress reliever to help with the darker, gloomier days.

 When we work out and get those reps in, there is always a risk of some kind of mechanical mishap with our bodies.
 Maybe we stepped in wrong.
 Maybe someone fouled us on a field.
-Maybe our decades of bad posture and sitting had to lead us to an incorrect pattern of movement that cascaded to an injury.
+Maybe our decades of bad posture and sitting had led us to an incorrect pattern of movement that cascaded to an injury.

 Whatever the case, the risk we take on is always just a bit less than the benefit we extract from being active.
 In the event that we do get injured, there has to be a time period for calmness, recovery, and a full regaining of health so that we can get back to the field once again.